-If you choose to do your own flow head calibrate, detailed instructions for flow head calibration can be found in the Spirometer Calibration exercise found in the Human Exercise-GA200 and Human Exercise-GA300 folders of the complete LabScribe installer.
-Part of that procedure requires that the Calibrate flow head dialog be displayed and completed.
+In order to use the mixing chamber calculations, the flowhead must be calibrated.
+Detailed instructions for flowhead calibration can be found in the Spirometer Calibration exercise found in the Human Exercise-GA200 and Human Exercise-GA300 folders of the complete LabScribe installer.
+Part of that procedure requires that the Calibrate Flowhead dialog be displayed and completed.
 A calibration file is generated that can be used in future experiments, which will then require only an abbreviated spirometer calibration process.

-Online Metabolic Calculations Definitions
+Online Metabolic Calculations

 While recording data, many metabolic parameters can be calculated and displayed online using Online Calculations.
-Choosing Online Calculations from the Metabolic submenu opens the Metabolic Toolbar as shown on page 2 of this manual.
+Choosing Online Calculations from the Metabolic submenu opens the Metabolic Toolbar above the uppermost channel.
+The function titles and the corresponding data values are displayed in the toolbar's data boxes.